Wild Boars Are Roaming Around The Roman Suburbs, And People Are Afraid To Take Their Kids Outside

 According to Grand View Outdoors, wild boar attacks on humans are not common, but they’ve been on the increase of late.
 In one rather alarming case, a group of ISIS fighters was reportedly trampled to death by a herd of the animals.

-Back in Rome, nature has provided something of a solution to the problem, although the Romans may find that the cure is worse than the disease: wolves are making a comeback as well.
+Back in Rome, nature has provided something of a solution to the problem, although the Romans may find that the cure is worse than the disease — wolves are making a comeback as well.

-The good news: wolves will eat wild boars.
 The bad news: they’ll attack cattle, pets, and, in some cases, humans.

 More bad news: Roman wolves apparently tend to prefer the taste of goats and sheep over wild boar.

 Farmer Vincenzino Rota noted the irony that wolves, literally the mythological foundation of Rome, are now menacing Romans.

 “The she-wolf is the symbol of Rome, but for a little while now farmers around Rome have not been sleeping well at night,” he said.

 Making matters worse, wolves have been mixing with domesticated dogs for centuries, which means that most of them have at least some domestic dog DNA in them.
 And domestic dogs have largely lost their fear of humans, which means that the wolves menacing Rome have, as well.